surton-redjo/my_first_repo/README.md

 # Surton
 ## Geography

-I live in the city of Amsterdam, in the state of Noord-Hollanf, in the Netherlands.
+I live in the city of Amsterdam, in the state of Noord-Holland, in the Netherlands.
 ## Reading
 Three of my favourite books are:
 - *Mindstorms* by Seymour Papert